 The look on Vivi's face when it happens is enough to break your heart, despite the fact that he's The Faceless and you can only see his eyes as he watches.

 His body language in that scene thoroughly makes up for his lack of a face.
-Watching him press against the window as the mages fall or stand in front of the one hat on the railing is just heartbreaking.
+Watching him press against the window as the mages fall, stumble backwards into Garnet's arms, or stand in front of the one hat on the railing is just heartbreaking.

 The Black Mages suffer even more when Kuja gleefully admits that he tricked them into his service with the promise of lengthening their short lifespans, saying they're going to die soon and there's nothing they can do about it.
 The Black Mages have no choice but to accept their fate.